AhmedSeemalK/Enterprise-Inference/ida/README.md

    3) List Installed Models
 The script will display a list of all the installed LLM models on the cluster.
 `````

+## Manage Nodes: Add or remove Nodes.

+#### Add Worker Node:
+##### Precautions:
+WARNING: Adding a node that is already managed by another Kubernetes cluster or has been manually configured using kubeadm, kubelet, or other tools can cause severe disruptions to your existing cluster.
+This may lead to issues such as pod restarts, service interruptions, and potential data loss.

+#### Remove Worker Node:
+##### Precautions:
+CAUTION: Removing the Inference LLM Model will also remove its associated services and resources, which may cause service downtime and potential data loss.
+This action is irreversible.

 ## Accessing Deployed Models from Inference Cluster